3 Tennis Training Tips to be fit and strong for 2022Jan 06, 2022

 Whenever I do a planning coaching session with a player, 90% of the time they are doing little in the off-court training area and nothing in the tennis mental area.

-However, when we get to the root of their main issues that are holding them back, they almost always say it is their fitness, speed, endurance, or court movement letting them down and everyone always says it is their mental and emotional state, but why aren’t people doing anything about it?
+However, when we get to the root of their main issues that are holding them back, they almost always say it is their fitness, speed and agility, endurance, or court movement letting them down and everyone always says it is their mental and emotional state, but why aren’t people doing anything about it?

 Most of the time from my experience it is because they do not have the right guidance and resources to get it done, I mean you walk into a tennis club there is always a tennis coach there to help right? but very rarely there is a tennis trainer and I could almost guarantee there would be no tennis mental coach!